CAP-level Authorization

 - Additional effort for modeling and designing application-specific role management (entities, services, UI)

-- Potentially higher security risk due to lower use of the framework functionality
+- Potentially higher security risk due to lower use of framework functionality

 - Sharing authorization management with other (non-CAP) applications is harder to achieve